leangjia/blender_docs/manual/interface/window_system/tabs_panels.rst

    :figwidth: 300px

    Top: Horizontal Tab header in the Topbar.
-   Bottom: Vertical Tab header shows tab icons in the Properties Editor.
+   Bottom: Vertical Tab header shows tab icons in the Properties.

 Tabs are used to control overlapping sections in the user interface.
 Contents of only one Tab is visible at a time.